-The Office of Pupil Personnel Services is responsible for providing special education, compensatory services, academic intervention services (AIS/RTI), and English as a New Language (ENL) instruction to students in the Florida Union Free School District.
+The Office of Pupil Personnel Services is responsible for providing special education, academic intervention services (AIS/RTI), and English as a New Language (ENL) instruction to students in the Florida Union Free School District.

 Table of Contents

 Special Education | Section 504 | Academic Intervention Services | Response to Intervention | Additional Services: School Psychologist | Speech Services | School Social Worker | Occupational/Speech Therapy | School Counseling Guidance Plan

 Special Education means specially designed individualized or group instruction or special services or programs provided at no cost to the parent, to meet the unique needs of students with disabilities.
 Special education programs and services are designed to assure that children with disabilities receive appropriate and equal opportunities for educational growth.

 The Pupil Personnel Services (PPS) department is responsible for the evaluation, placement and service provision of and for students with disabilities as defined by the Part 200 of the Commissioner’s Regulations and IDEA (Individuals with Disabilities Education Act).
 This act mandates a free and appropriate education in the least restrictive environment.
 Special Education services are available through the Committee on Preschool Special Education for preschool-age students (ages 3-5) and the Committee on Special Education for school-age students (ages 5-21) as prescribed under the Commissioner’s Regulations Section 200.6.